 Know Which Jobs to Hand Over

-Hiring people who specialize in certain parts of your real estate business is key to maximizing your time.
+Hiring people who specialize in certain parts of your real estate business is key to maximizing your time, so be sure to include team members in your real estate investment business plan.
 Not sure which jobs to divvy up to others?
 Dan Martell, my mentor, suggests bucketing tasks by labeling them as worth $10, $100, $500, or $5,000.
 Obviously, you want to spend as much time as you can on the $500 and $5,000 activities, which means you’ll need systems and a team to take care of the rest.

 Start by looking at everything you do to close a deal.
 Your list will probably include things like fine-tuning your real estate text message marketing, mailing prospects, answering the phone, investigating leads, checking on properties, working with owners, locking in contracts, and checking off other miscellaneous tasks.
 This alone ends up taking up about a week and a half of time.

 Let’s say your first wholesale deal is $7,000.
 At this rate, you’d be making roughly $104 an hour — an annual salary of $200,000.
 And while that’s not bad by any means, there’s potential to make a lot more if you streamline the process.

 By leaning on the DealMachine app to find properties and send real estate postcards that work, you can take that $104 an hour figure up to $233.
 That’s almost half a million a year.

 Delegating, outsourcing, and eliminating jobs can be tough, especially for entrepreneurs who like to be hands-on.
 But sharing responsibilities and staying the course will be worth your while.